List of English words of Dutch origin

 This is an incomplete list of Dutch expressions used in English; some are relatively common (e.g. cookie), some are comparatively rare.
 In a survey by Joseph M. Williams in Origins of the English Language it is estimated that about 1% of English words are of Dutch origin.

 In many cases the loanword has assumed a meaning substantially different from its Dutch forebear.
 Some English words have been borrowed directly from Dutch.
 But typically, English spellings of Dutch loanwords suppress combinations of vowels in the original word which do not exist in English, and replace them with existing vowel combinations.
-For example, the oe in koekje or koekie becomes oo in cookie, the ij (considered a vowel in Dutch) and the ui in vrijbuiter become ee and oo in freebooter, the aa in baas becomes o in boss, the oo in stoof becomes o in stove.
+For example, the oe in koekje or koekie becomes oo in cookie, the ij (considered a vowel in Dutch) and the ui in vrijbuiter become ee and oo in freebooter, the aa in baas becomes o in boss, the oo in rooster becomes o in roster.

 As languages, English and Dutch are both West Germanic, and descend further back from the common ancestor language Proto-Germanic.
-Their relationship however, has been obscured by the lexical influence of Old Norse as a consequence of Viking expansion from the 9th till the 11th century, and Norman French, as a consequence of the Norman conquest of England in 1066.
+Their relationship however, has been obscured by the lexical influence of Old Norse brought in after the Viking expansion from the 9th to the 11th century, and Norman French, as a consequence of the Norman conquest of England in 1066.
 Because of their close common relationship – in addition to the large Latin and French vocabulary both languages possess – many English words are very similar to their Dutch lexical counterparts: either identical in spelling (plant, begin, fruit), similar in pronunciation (pool = pole, boek = book, diep = deep), or both (offer, hard, lip); or may be false friends (ramp = disaster, roof = robbery, mop = joke).
 These cognates, or words related in other ways related words, are excluded from this list.

 Dutch expressions have been incorporated into English usage for many reasons and in different periods in time.
 These are some of the most common ones: